yunaranyancat/musubi/_posts/2019-03-18-OSWP_Review.md

 ![fail](/musubi/assets/oswp/failpurchase.png)

 You will be given a BackTrack ISO, PDF and videos.
 Since it is recommended to use the given ISO, so I opted out with that ISO.
 Although at first, I encountered some problems setting up my wifi card to work with it.
 Maybe it was because I was using VirtualBox instead of VMWare.
-If you are using the same setup as me and you encounter some problems, feel free to send me a message.

 ### Why I choose this course